-#3.
+- #2.
+Generating automated reports on a youth-level, Coach-level, program-level, and aggregated-level that show progress towards Goals and other key academic and career development data. - #3.
 Housing codified materials, tools, and vetted resources in the areas of education, career development, and housing & life skills.
-These materials were developed collaboratively by NYC foster care agency staff and external experts in each topic area.
+These materials were developed collaboratively by the Center for Fair Futures in each topic area.
 These materials are updated twice each year, and as needed.
 These materials are incorporated into all of the "Goals & Steps" Worksheets on Care4 so that they can guide staff as they are working on a particular step.